aamnah/notes/src/content/redux/redux-folder-structure-patterns.md

 ### Functionality based: one file for all redux

-This is what i have been following up till now
+This is what i have been following up till now, but plan on moving to the feature based structure

 ```
 src